 In the Bovisa area of Milan, where various disused warehouses and old gas tanks were found, starting in 1989 a university campus emerged with the new Schools of Civil Architecture, Design, and Industrial Engineering and some of the most advanced and innovative laboratories in Europe: the Wind Tunnel, for the development of research in the field of fluid dynamics, the Transportation Security Laboratory, where spectacular crash tests are performed, in addition to the Design Laboratories.

-Beginning with the academic year 2000-2001 bachelor's programmes were grouped into nine schools, based on their areas of interest: six Engineering Schools (Civil and Environmental Engineering, Systems Engineering, Engineering of Industrial Processes, Industrial Engineering, Computer Engineering, Construction / Architectural Engineering), two Architecture Schools (Architecture and Society and Civil Architecture) and the Design School.
-Each year the Politecnico offers numerous Master Degrees (first and second level) and 29 PhD research courses on a wide range of subject areas and disciplines in the fields of Engineering, Architecture and Design.
+Beginning with the academic year 2000-2001 bachelor's programmes were grouped into schools, based on their areas of interest.
+Each year Politecnico offers numerous Master Degrees (first and second level) and PhD research courses on a wide range of subject areas and disciplines in the fields of Engineering, Architecture and Design.

 Since the academic year 2000-2001 the institution has also set up a bachelor's programme in Computer Engineering online, the first of its kind in Italy.

-The Politecnico currently offers a number of international mobility programs.
-The Time programme is devoted to engineering students who, after attending classes for two years in a foreign university, can achieve a double degree.
-From 1988 (the year of its inception) to 2004, Time has enabled 240 students of the Politecnico di Milano to obtain a double degree.
 The Unitech project on the other hand is dedicated to training top managers.
-In addition to the Politecnico, it is supported by seven other European technical universities and receives financial support from international industries, permitting a limited number of engineering students at the Politecnico di Milano to carry out their final year of studies at one of the partner universities and to perform an internship at one of the companies involved in the project.
+In addition to Politecnico, it is supported by seven other European technical universities and receives financial support from international industries, permitting a limited number of engineering students at Politecnico di Milano to carry out their final year of studies at one of the partner universities and to perform an internship at one of the companies involved in the project.

 ASP, the Alta Scuola Politecnica, was founded in 2005 through a project of the Politecnico of Milan and Turin that offers 150 students per year, selected among the talents registered in the first year of the Master of Science programme, in one of the two Politecnico institutes, a double degree and ASP diploma.
-Of these 150 students, 50% must originate from outside of the regions of Lombardy and Piedmont and 25% from abroad.
+Of these 150 students, at least 25% must originate from abroad.
 The Alta Scuola offers an additional training programme: courses on the themes of innovation with international professors, multidisciplinary projects tied to businesses and institutions to be developed through a team, with the aid of a tutor, with periods of study abroad and internships with companies.